 - For a super budget-friendly version, use ground beef in place of the sliced steak.
 The texture will be a little different but the flavor will still be amazing.

 - Slice the steak into as thin of slices as possible.

 - Melt the butter in a large skillet and add slices of meat.

 - Thinly slice the onion and add to the pan.

 - Cook for 5-7 minutes until the meat has started to brown and the onions are translucent.

-- Thinly slice mushrooms and add them to the pan with the meat.
+- Thinly slice the mushrooms and add them to the pan with the meat.

-- Add beef broth and bring to a simmer.
+- Add the beef broth and bring to a simmer.